 - Any previous infringements by the organisation or data processor;

-- The degree of cooperation with the regulator to remedy the infringement;
+- The degree of cooperation with the supervisory authority to remedy the infringement;

 - The types of personal data involved;

-- The way the regulator found out about the infringement;
+- The way the supervisory authority found out about the infringement;

 - The manner in which the infringement became known to the supervisory authority, in particular whether and to what extent the organisation notified the infringement;

-- Whether and, if so, to what extent the controller or processor notified the supervisory authority of the infringement; and
+- Whether, and, if so, to what extent, the controller or processor notified the infringement; and

 - Adherence to approved codes of conduct or certification schemes.